Ward Churchill: University of Colorado Boulder

 In 1978, Churchill began working at the University of Colorado Boulder as an affirmative action officer in the university administration.
 He also lectured on issues relating to Native Americans in the United States in the ethnic studies program.
 In 1990, the University of Colorado hired him as an associate professor, although he did not possess the academic doctorate usually required for the position.
 The following year he was granted tenure in the Communication department, without the usual six-year probationary period, after having been declined by the Sociology and Political Science departments.

 Churchill received an honorary Doctorate of Humane Letters from Alfred University in 1992.

 In 1994, then CU-Boulder Chancellor James Corbridge refused to take action on allegations that Churchill was fraudulently claiming to be an Indian, saying "it has always been university policy that a person's race or ethnicity is self-proving."

 In 1996, Churchill moved to the new Ethnic Studies Department of the University of Colorado.
 In 1997, he was promoted to full professor.
 He was selected as chairman of the department in June 2002.
 Documents in Churchill's university personnel file show that Churchill was granted tenure in a "special opportunity position".

-In January 2005, during the controversy over his 9/11 remarks, Churchill resigned as chairman of the ethnic studies department at the University of Colorado — his term as chair was scheduled to expire in June of that year.
+In January 2005, during the controversy over his 9/11 essay ("On the Justice of Roosting Chickens"), Churchill resigned as chairman of the ethnic studies department at the University of Colorado; his term as chair was scheduled to expire in June of that year.

 In 2005, the University of Colorado's Research Misconduct Committee conducted a preliminary investigation into whether Churchill misrepresented his ethnicity to "add credibility and public acceptance to his scholarship".
 The committee concluded that the allegation was not "appropriate for further investigation under the definition of research misconduct".
 The university has said that it does not hire on the basis of ethnicity.

 On July 24, 2007, Churchill was fired for academic misconduct.